hegde-sachin/pre-commit-cpp/README.md

 You don't need to use all the hooks together, i.e. add only the ones that you need.

-And remember, YAML is indentation sensitive: make sure `.pre-commit-config.yaml` use the same number of whitespaces for indentation after adding the above code block.
+And remember, YAML is indentation sensitive: `.pre-commit-config.yaml` must use the same number of whitespaces for indentation after adding the above code block.